Categorical symmetry and non-invertible anomaly in symmetry-breaking and topological phase transitions: and dual symmetries in 1+1D Ising model

 \subsection{Symmetric sector of 1+1D Ising model as boundary of 2+1D $Z_2$ topological order}

-We have shown that the Ising model always has the $Z_2\times \t Z_2$ symmetry.
-It is interesting to note that, in its ground state, either $Z_2\times \t Z_2$ is spontaneously broken (for example, one of the $Z_2$ is spontaneously broken) or the ground state is gapless \cite{L190309028}.
-Since a symmetric gapped ground state is not allowed, one may wonder if the $Z_2\times \t Z_2$ symmetry has a 't Hooft anomaly.
-In fact, we will show that this is an effect of non-invertible gravitational anomaly \cite{JW190513279}.
+In the previous section, we discuss the anomaly property of $Z_2\vee \t Z_2$ categorical symmetry, the mutual statistics of $Z_2$ and $\t Z_2$ charges in the low energy limit.
+This forbids a symmetric gapped ground state within the low energy sector.
+In this section, we will show that the anomaly property of the $Z_2\vee \t Z_2$ categorical symmetry is actually an effect of non-invertible gravitational anomaly \cite{JW190513279}.
+More precisely, the theory with the categorical symmetry can be a boundary theory of a $Z_2$ topological order in one higher dimension.
+The charges and their mutual statistics \eqn{mutualsta} of the symmetry is determined by the bulk topological order.

-To see the non-invertible gravitational anomaly in the 1+1D Ising model, we concentrate on the so called \emph{symmetric subspace} $\cV_\text{symm}$ that is invariant under the $U_{Z_2}$ transformation.
-The space $\cV_\text{symm}$ of a $L$-site system does not have tensor product expansion of form $\otimes_{i=1}^L \cV_i $
+To see the non-invertible gravitational anomaly in the 1+1D Ising model, we concentrate on the so-called \emph{symmetric sub-Hilbert space} $\cV_\text{symm}$ that is invariant under the $U_{Z_2}$ transformation.
+The space $\cV_\text{symm}$ of a $L$-site system does not have tensor product expansion of the form $\otimes_{i=1}^L \cV_i $

 Thus the symmetric sector of the Ising model can be viewed as having a non-invertible gravitational anomaly \cite{JW190513279}.
 Indeed, the symmetric sector of the Ising model can be viewed as a boundary of 2+1D $Z_2$ topological order (the topological order characterized by $Z_2$ gauge theory), and thus has a 1+1D non-invertible gravitational anomaly characterized by 2+1D $Z_2$ topological order \cite{JW190513279}.